-The Think Local Buy Local message has never been more relevant as our businesses recover from what has been a truly unprecedented year.
+The Think Local Buy Local message has been a consistent message for a number of years and never been more relevant.
 Your shopping decisions count!

 Whitehorse has everything you need!

 Whitehorse has everything you need right at your doorstep whether you are shopping with your feet or online.
 It is time to revisit or discover what is in your own backyard.

 The most recent retail precinct audit has been conducted in December 2022.
 This audit revealed a renewed confidence in the business community with an overall decrease in vacancies.
 The initial audit found that 9.76% of tenancies were vacant in June 2020 and 8.90% in December 2022.
 Future audits will help us monitor vacancies, identify trends and assist with strategic planning.